nelsonken/csv/README.md

 # csv
 ## a golang encoding/csv copy
-## this repo will  support： Custom LazyQuote ， Ignore LazyQuote
+## this repo will  support：  Ignore LazyQuote